riskfocus/kda-snapshot-automation/README.md

 ## KDA application page

 Once the KDA application has been started, the Snapshots will be created based on the specified interval, for example, every 10 minutes.
-The EventBridge rule will invoke the Lambda function at this interval, and Lambda will call the KDA to create a Snapshot, and this will be logged as shown here.
+The EventBridge rule will invoke the Lambda function at this interval, and Lambda will call the KDA to create a Snapshot ("triggering savepoint"), and this will be logged as shown here.

 <p align="center"><img src="https://github.com/riskfocus/rfs-kda-snapshot/blob/master/images/214.png" /></p>